 TEACHING METHODOLOGY USE OF INFORMATION AND The lectures of the subjects of the course will be presented with the use of supervisory means and the projection of digital lessons through the projector in the classroom.
 Also, during the courses, the internet will be utilized, especially during the execution of the laboratory exercises, as the students will be presented with the way of searching bibliography and using digital media.
 Field studies in cultural places related to the content of the course.
 PowerPoint presentations.
 Learning process support through the course website.
-Use of the internet and virtual applications to support laboratory

-COMMUNICATION TECHNOLOGIES exercises. ia e-mail, the course website and
+COMMUNICATION TECHNOLOGIES Use of the internet and virtual applications to support laboratory exercises.
+Communication with students via e-mail, the course website and social media

 Activity Semester Workload (25 h Semester Workload / CU)

 TEACHING PLAN Lectures 52

 Writing reports 13

 Self-oriented research 85

 Total 125

 STUDENT EVALUATION Final Exam (100%)